qntkhvn/climbing/README.md

-# climbing
+## `climbing`

-An Examination of Sport Climbing Competition Format and Scoring System
+A GitHub repository for the paper "An Examination of Sport Climbing Competition Format and Scoring System".